Nis

 * Another WWII Memorial can be found in the Bubanj Park, situated at one of the largest mass execution sites of this entire war.

-It is this black-and-white contradiction blended back as one that works on me like a magnet.
+It is this black-and-white contradiction that works on me like a magnet.
 I don’t like fenced and categorized observations or ultimate 1-sided answers, because that’s not how life works… on any level.

 I want to walk in environments of ambiguity triggering constant questioning, and meet people who throw rusty stereotypes right back in my face.

-It is this black-and-white contradiction blended back as one that works on me like a magnet.
+It is this black-and-white contradiction that works on me like a magnet.
 I don’t like fenced and categorized observations or ultimate 1-sided answers, because that’s not how life works… on any level.

 I want to walk in environments of ambiguity triggering constant questioning, and meet people who throw rusty stereotypes right back in my face.